bonyuta0204/Essay/Draft.md

 #### Goal of this study and hypotheses.
 to show that whether pepople utilize intervention intentionally is crucial to long lasting effect of positive intervention.Because intrinsic positive intervention induce positive emotions and positive emotion induce WB. what has to be shown is that.

-1. the extent people enjoy and repeat PAI correlate with longer effect of increase in WB
-2. the extent of people enjoy PAI predict the frequency they feel in thier life
-3. the frequency of people feel positive emotion predicts increase of WB.

 **Mechanism of lasitng happiness by intervention**